Pole of Cold - What does winter mean to you?

 Seasons, Winter, Arctic, Continentality, Permafrost, Circum-Polar, Culture, Sami, Russia, Extreme, Climate, Siberia

-The expedition will undertake a journey to chase the onset of winter across Europe and Siberia as far as the Pole of Cold, the coldest place in the northern hemisphere: a place called Oymyakon in Russia.The expedition will focus on winter as a geographical concept by exploring the social, cultural and physical implications of the season on the communities we meet.
+The expedition (2013-14) was a journey to chase the onset of winter across Europe and Siberia as far as the Pole of Cold, the coldest place in the northern hemisphere: a place called Oymyakon in Russia.The expedition focussed on winter as a geographical concept by exploring the social, cultural and physical implications of the season on the communities they met.
 Felicity Aston, the project leader said “While enduring testing cold-weather conditions ourselves, we will combine adventure, geography and art to share stories of day-to-day life in extreme climates in order that others might draw inspiration from them to look again at winter and their own lifestyles during the coldest months.
 It is a fascination for the stories of lives lived in extreme conditions, the peculiarities of nature at subzero temperatures and the challenge of travel that motivates us”.

 Discovering the Arctic